Faculty and Staff Resources

 Wadsworth C. Sykes Faculty Engineering Award

 Sykes grants fund faculty led projects for the development of innovative curricular courses and programs for engineering students, with particular emphasis on the first- and second-year student programs.
 Proposals must include at least one Hajim faculty member (tenure or instructional track).
 Multiple awards, ranging from $ 2,500 to $ 30,000, are made each year.
 A request for proposals is circulated during spring semester for development of curriculum for the following academic year.
+Applications are made using an online form.

 Examples of recent Sykes-funded projects include: